Visiting Antelope Canyon? This is what you need to know before you visit.

 - Small Bag – Bring a small bag or carry all your personal belongings on you.
 You can’t bring backpacks since space is tight.

 - Bring a Buff / Bandana to keep out sand and dust

 - Layers – The canyon is much cooler, but it can still get hot.

-- Water – Since you’re not allowed to bring large bags, you can carry your water with one of these.
+- Water – Since you cannot bring large bags, you can carry your reusable water bottle with one of these.
 You can also use a Platypus Plus Bottle and clip it to your belt.

 - Camera Gear